lukedavidjohn/NC-News-backend/Docs/README.md

 - Should accepts the following queries:
   - `limit`, which limits the number of responses (defaults to 10)
   - `p`, stands for page which specifies the page at which to start (calculated using limit)
-- add a `total_count` property, displaying the total number of articles (**this should display the total number of articles with any filters applied, discounting the limit**)
+- add a `total_count` property, displaying the total number of articles (**this should display the total number of articles with any filters applied, discounting the limit**) // really? total count number on each article?

 ---